 The terms although similar are different when applied to the law.
 DUI typically involves behavior that indicates driving under the influence of drugs or alcohol.
 DWI refers to having a BAC (blood alcohol content level) of 0.08 or higher.

-A person may pass a field sobriety test with flying colors only to have their blood tested and found to have a BAC of .08 or higher then they get charged with a DWI.
+A person may pass a field sobriety test with flying colors only to have their blood tested and found to have a BAC of .08 or higher then they get charged with a DWI conviction.
 In other cases, people may fail the sobriety test or show indications of very erratic behavior then have a BAC of less than .08 but still may get slapped with a DUI.
 Many states have adopted a zero-tolerance policy regarding DUIs and DWIs.

 All states have strict laws prohibiting driving while under the influence of drugs or alcohol.
 In some cases the crime falls under the heading of misdemeanor or it can be a felony.
 The specifics of each punishment may vary in severity by state, but generally, the following will occur.

 - Suspended License – with both a DUI and a DWI you will typically lose your driver’s license for a period.
-When arrested, your license will be taken away, and even if you are not convicted, you may still lose it for 30 days.
+When arrested, your license suspension may occur even if you are not convicted, you may still lose your driving privileges for 30 days.
 If this is a repeat offense, then the suspension may be a year or more.

 - Fines – most states impose fines with drunk driving offenses of at least $500 and even up to a few thousand to get your license back.